His Girl Friday: Reception

-Interpretation
+Interpretation and themes

 Story

 The title His Girl Friday is an ironic title, because a girl "Friday" represents a servant of a master, but Hildy is not a servant in the film, but rather the equal to Walter.
 The world in this film is not determined by gender, but rather by intelligence and capability.
-At the beginning of the film Hildy says that she wants to be "treated like a woman", but her return to her profession reveals her true desire to live a different life.
+At the beginning of the film, Hildy says that she wants to be "treated like a woman", but her return to her profession reveals her true desire to live a different life.
 In His Girl Friday, even though the characters remarry, Hawks displays an aversion to marriage, home, and family through his approach to the film.
 Specific, exclusionary camera work and character control of the frame and the dialogue portray a subtle criticism of domesticity.
 The subject of domesticity is fairly absent throughout the film.
 Even among the relationships between Grant and Russell and Bellamy and Russell, the relationships are positioned within a larger frame of the male-dominated newsroom.
 The film, like many comedies, celebrates difficult, tumultuous love rather than secure, suburban love through its preference for movement and argument rather than silent poise.
 Film critic Molly Haskell wrote that the scene near the end of the film when Hildy sheds tears was not included to expose her femininity, but to express the confusion she felt due to the collision of her professional and feminine natures.
 The feminine side of Hildy desires to be subservient and sexually desirable to men, while the other side of Hildy desires assertion and to forfeit the stereotypical duties of a woman.
 Her tears represent her emotional helplessness and inability to express anger to a male authority figure.